amd/aocl-sparse/README.md

 ```

 #### Benchmarks
-To run benchmarks, aocl-sparse has to be built with option -DBUILD_CLIENTS_BENCHMARKS=ON.
+To run benchmarks, AOCL-Sparse has to be built with option -DBUILD_CLIENTS_BENCHMARKS=ON.

 cmake -DBUILD_CLIENTS_BENCHMARKS=ON ../../
 make install